oshanLahiru0307/Diabetic-Prediction-App/README.md

 # 🩺 Diabetes Prediction App

 Welcome to the **Diabetes Prediction App**, a web-based machine learning application that predicts the likelihood of diabetes based on user-provided inputs such as **Glucose Level, Blood Pressure, Insulin, BMI, and Age**.
-This project utilizes a **Machine Learning (Decision Tree Classifier)** to provide accurate predictions.
+This project utilizes a **Machine Learning (LogisticRegression)** to provide accurate predictions.

 ![Diabetes Prediction App](images/app%20-%20Google%20Chrome%202_19_2025%202_49_23%20PM.png)